rledford/itemsense-queue-connector/README.md

 | start         | Object: options | Tells the connector to start with the given options       |
 | shutdown      | NONE            | Tells the connector to shutdown and close all connections |

+IMPORTANT: The `start` method/command should only be called if the connector has never been started, or after the `shutdown` method/command is executed;

 ## Events

 <a id="event-definitions"></a>